danieltrpevski/Plasticity/README.md

 ```
 To get the results for a specific figure, you need to set some parameters in the file `parameters.py`.
 For each figure, a list of parameters and their values are given below.
 Before running the simulation for that figure, find the listed parameters in the "default" file `parameters.py` and set their values.

 Also, many figures show the average performance on the two tasks, the FBP and NFBP.
-These results were obtained by running many trials on a computing cluster.
-The code for this is given below.
+These results were obtained by running many trials on a computing cluster, the code for which is given at the end of this file.

 ## Simulations run locally on a desktop/laptop